-Assistant Sheriff Katherine Johnson joined the San Francisco Sheriff's Office in March 1996.
+Chief Deputy Katherine Johnson joined the San Francisco Sheriff's Office in March 1996.
 She worked in the Intake and Release Center, County Jails #2 and #4, and the now-shuttered County Jail #3.
-She also served in the Classification and Personnel Units, and in key executive positions for previous Sheriff administrations including Budget Officer, Media Relations and Chief of Staff.
+She also served in the Classification and Personnel Units, and in key executive positions for multiple Sheriff administrations including Assistant Sheriff, Chief of Staff, Budget Officer, and Media Relations.

-She also played a leading role in the development of groundbreaking transgender, gender variant and non-binary (TGN) policy and procedures for the Sheriff’s Office.
+Chief Deputy Johnson also played a leading role in the development of groundbreaking transgender, gender variant, and non-binary (TGN) policy and procedures for the Sheriff’s Office.

-The proud daughter of Greek immigrants, Assistant Sheriff Johnson is bilingual and enjoys cooking and the outdoors.
+The proud daughter of Greek immigrants, Chief Deputy Johnson is bilingual and enjoys cooking and the outdoors.